blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ```

 ### Step 5.6 - Copy pool.cert to your hot environment
-Copy `pool.cert` to your hot environment either your BP or Relay.
+Copy `pool.cert` to your hot environment either your BP or Relay in your dingo folder.

 ***